commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 `Green Mebership` is free of charge when obtained from commercio.app through a simple registration moreover a 1 CCC bonus will be available for free in your wallet with first registration.
+This type of membership is actually not still available in commercio.app .
+We are developing this option .
+Actually user can choose only to buy Bronze,Silver,Gold membership.
+The green membership **is programmed to be delivered  at the end of 1Q 2023**

 **Costs for each message CCC**